-Fig. 10 Results for the S.O.S DNA repair system for the EBDBN and ABC-Net methods.
+Fig. 10 (Color online) Results for the S.O.S DNA repair system for the EBDBN and ABC-Net methods.
 Blue and red solid edges in the graph represent gene-to-gene interactions identified by the EBDBN method that are "true positives" and "false positives," according to the known behavior of genes in the S.O.S. network.
 Dotted gray lines represent gene-to-gene interactions supported by the literature that are not identified by the EBDBN method.
-Blue-filled densities represent the marginal approximate posterior distributions found through the ABC-Net method.
+Filled densities represent the marginal approximate posterior distributions found through the ABC-Net method.
 The feedback loops on the S.O.S. genes (uvrD, uvrY, ruvA, and polB) appear to be flexible, while others exhibit greater rigidity.
 Image taken from Rau (2010)

-recA, uvrA, uvrY, ruvA, and polB.
-Using green fluorescent protein (GFP) reporter plasmids, Ronen et al. (2002) measured the expression of these eight genes at fifty time points (every six minutes following ultraviolet irradiation of the cells to provoke DNA damage).
-The quantity of GFP is proportional to the quantities of the corresponding S.O.S. proteins, which are in turn proportional to the corresponding mRNA production rates (Perrin et al., 2003).
-As such, it is reasonable to assume that the data of Ronen et al. (2002) directly indicate the expression levels of each of the S.O.S. genes.
-These data are available at the authors' website (http://www.weizmann.ac.il/mcb/UriAlon).
-In addition, the study performed by Ronen et al. (2002) consisted of two different experiments for each of two different intensities of ultraviolet light (Experiments 1 and 2 at 5 Jm^{-2} , and Experiments 3 and 4 at 20 Jm^{-2}).
+ultraviolet light (Experiments 1 and 2 at 5 $\text{Jm}^{-2}$ , and Experiments 3 and 4 at 20 $\text{Jm}^{-2}$ ).
 One recent study by Charbonnier et al. (2010) found that Experiments 1 and 4 systematically led to poor results for network inference methods, although nothing should distinguish them from the other two experiments.
 As such, we focus the rest of our discussion on the data collected in Experiment 3, which was measured with the higher level of ultraviolet light.